Connorelsea/SublimeLauncher/README.md

 - Create your own templates easily
 - Sublime Launcher adds absolutely no metadata/files in the project directory

+Pin to your taskbar, start menu, or dock to use easily.

 For this to work you must add the following to your Sublime User Settings.

     "remember_open_files": false,